arangodb/docs-hugo/site/content/3.12/index-and-search/indexing/working-with-indexes/multi-dimensional-indexes.md

 you want to use for equality checks.
 This combination allows to efficiently narrow down the search space to a subset of multi-dimensional index data before performing the range checking.

+The attributes for equality checking are specified via the `prefixFields` property of `mdi-prefix` indexes.
+These attributes can have non-numeric values, unlike the attributes you use as `fields`.

 ```js
 db.<collection>.ensureIndex({